 When sharing passwords with family, consider using a password manager that accommodates shared vaults.
 Though I haven’t used them, there are also tools for sharing streaming video accounts.

-Surveillance, privacy and trust
+Surveillance, privacy, data ethics, and trust

 “In the educational domain we see a lot of normalisation of designing computers so that their users can’t override them.
 For example, school supplied laptops can be designed so that educators can monitor what their users are doing.
 If a school board loses control of their own security or they have bad employees, there’s nothing students can do.
 They are completely helpless because their machines are designed to prevent them from doing anything.”